Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 What we actually mean when we say you don't need more headcount

-We’re not saying you should never hire salespeople.
-We’re not saying humans are replaceable.
-We’re not selling you some fantasy where an AI bot does all the selling and your team can just sit back and watch pipeline grow.
+We're not selling you some fantasy where an AI bot does all the selling and your team can just sit back and watch pipeline grow.
 No.

 What we're saying is that most companies reach for headcount as a solution to problems that headcount can't solve.